 “The work we do with people in the community changes lives and my goal is to contribute to helping the organisation be the very best it can be, in every way.”

 Dean Laurence - Non-Executive Director

 Dean is a qualified Certified Public Accountant and has served as a director on a diverse range of boards across the not-for-profit and commercial sectors.
-He is a long-standing member of the Australian Institute of Company Directors and has over 30 years’ financial and strategy experience at c-suite and general management levels in ASX listed and large private enterprises, including Wesfarmers, Leighton, UGL & Toshiba, both in Australia and overseas.
+He is a Fellow of the Australian Institute of Company Directors and has over 30 years’ financial and strategy experience at c-suite and general management levels in ASX listed and large private enterprises, including Wesfarmers, Leighton, UGL & Toshiba, both in Australia and overseas.
 He is also an experienced business advisor, and mentor and alumnus of Leadership Victoria.
 Dean is a passionate advocate on Mental Health and Disability issues, as well as Social Justice and the renewable energy sectors.